Frequently Asked Questions and Answers

 1.6.
 What is Penn State Wireless 2.0?
 The Penn State Wireless 2.0 service incorporates 802.1X wireless authentication and encryption methods that are aimed at enabling an improved level of security and improved performance.
 You no longer have to download a VPN or relaunch a VPN session when moving from building to building.
 Just open your laptop and you'll see the Penn State Wireless 2.0 psu network.

 1.7.
 What is a Penn State Access Account?
 A Penn State Access Account is a userID and password that enables Penn State students, faculty, and staff to use the full range of Internet Services on or off campus, including Penn State Wireless.

 1.9.
 What operating system platforms are supported by Penn State Wireless?
-Penn State Wireless supports 802.11 wireless capable laptops running the following operating systems: Linux, Macintosh OS X, Solaris 5.6, Solaris 5.8, Windows 95, Windows 98, Windows ME, Windows 2000, Windows XP (any version), and Windows Vista.
+Penn State Wireless supports 802.11 wireless capable laptops running the following operating systems: Linux, Macintosh OS X, Solaris 5.6, Solaris 5.8, Windows 95, Windows 98, Windows ME, Windows 2000, Windows XP (any version), Windows Vista, Windows 7 and Windows 8.